Beach breaks in Wales

 Poppit Sands Beach

-This expansive beach rolls from sandy shores into green grassland dunes, backed by the Teifi Estuary.
-At low tide, the trail from the beachside to Gwbert is visible along the sand and makes for a gorgeous photo – just don’t attempt to cross it!
-The beach is the end of the Pembrokeshire Coast Path, a famous path that loops you around Pembrokeshire and the cost of Amroth.
-If you’re visiting to play in the sand or relax with the family, then you’ve come to the right place with a long bay and a wide span of sandy area to set up camp.
-The beach also won the Blue Flag Award in 2021.
+Poppit Sands Beach sits at the end of the Pembrokeshire Coast Path, a famous path that loops you around Pembrokeshire and the coast of Amroth.
+If you’re visiting to play in the sand or relax with the family, then you’ve come to the right place, with a long bay and a wide span of sandy area to set up camp.
+Poppit Sands Beach has also won the Blue Flag Award for three years in a row!

 Stay nearby